Ersanio/snes-assembly-book/docs/processor/flags.md

 Although decimal-mode math properly affects the carry flag and negative flag, it doesn't do this with the overflow flag.

 ### Binary-coded decimal
-Because these numbers are stored in decimal, they're stored in 'binary-coded decimal' (BCD).
-BCD is basically the same as hexadecimal, with the values $0A-0F, $1A-1F, et cetera 'cut out'.
+Because these numbers are stored in decimal, they're stored in "binary-coded decimal" (BCD).
+BCD is basically the same as hexadecimal, with the values $0A-0F, $1A-1F, etc. ignored.
 Here's a table showing how counting in BCD goes like:

 |Binary|Hexadecimal|Decimal|BCD|
 |-|-|-|-|